lubuntu-team/manual/source/3/3.2/3.2.1/LXQt_configuration_center.rst

 Chapter 3.2.1 LXQt Configuration Center
 =======================================

-LXQt Configuration Center is the default "control center" application with buttons that launches configuration options for LXQt the default desktop environment of Lubuntu.
+LXQt Configuration Center is the default "control center" application with buttons that launches programs  to configure LXQt the default desktop environment of Lubuntu.

 Usage
 ------